microsoft/Accera/docs/Install/Building_on_Ubuntu.md

 sudo apt-get install gcc-8 g++-8 cmake python3 python3-pip ninja-build ccache libomp-11-dev pkg-config zip
 ```

-Some Ubuntu distributions install an older version of CMake.
+Some Ubuntu distributions will install an older version of CMake.
 Check the version of cmake using `cmake --version`, and [download](https://cmake.org/download/) a newer version if older than 3.14.

 ### Clone Accera